JBarcellesi/Direwolf/README.md

 ### Technical Configuration
 #### Subnets
 To implement the assignement, four subents are needed, one for each host linked to their router of reference and one to link routers together:
 **1** S1 is the subnet for host-a between it and router-1.
-This subnet has to contain at most 145 hosts, so it needs 8 bits for hosts IP addresses (2<sup>8=256).
-This means that remains 24 bits for network IP address
+This subnet has to contain at least 145 hosts, so it needs 8 bits for hosts IP addresses (2<sup>8</sup>=256).
+This means that 24 bits remain for network IP address, so the netmask of the subnet is 255.255.255.0 and the IP network address chosen is 190.0.0.0/24.
 #### VLAN
 #### Interfaces Mapping
 #### Network Map